axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-case-widget.rst

 ------------------

 The case widget of the Portal dashboard is an interactive case list.
-Refer to (link to case widget of the dashboard) for details.
+Refer to :ref:`Case List Widget <new-dashboard-case-list-widget>` for details.

 Below is a sample JSON definition of the case widget in the Portal dashboard.